juniperussss/imuk/readme.md

 -   700hpa
 -   850hpa
 - cronjob automation
+### COMPLETED
+- Request.py update for twice download per day
 - correct wrong windbarbs in 300hPa
-### COMPLETED
 - Windspeed in 300hPa (calculated and added to map)
 - Transparent colors added to 300hpa wind but other colors should be changed!
 - Germany Province Borders were deleted